 Every 6 months, around March 1 and September 1, Gemini will issue a Call for Observing Proposals.
 Each Call contains information such as the time distribution across the Gemini Participants and the instrument availability.
 The deadline for proposal submission varies with Participant but is typically around April 1 and October 1.
 Make sure you read the Call prior to writing your proposal.
 You can read more supporting information about Semester Program's CfP.

-Proposals for Large and Long programs are accepted annually, at the same period of the B semester proposals.
+Proposals for Large and Long programs are normally accepted annually, at the same period of the B semester proposals.

 FT proposals are accepted monthly!
 They do NOT need to be urgent to qualify; they just need to be good.

 Proposal Tool (PIT)

 Investigators must use the Gemini Phase I Tool (PIT) for creating and submitting all Gemini proposals.
 Investigators applying for US time using multiple NOIRLab telescopes for a single project must use the NOIRLab proposal page to propose for the non-Gemini facilities.

 Documentation available include: